reginaofori/Bikeshare_Project/README.md

 __To complete this project the general software used were:__
-1. Python 3, NumPy, and pandas installed using Anaconda
+1. Python 3, NumPy, and pandas installed using [Anaconda](https://www.anaconda.com/products/individual)
-2. A text editor, like Sublime or Atom.
+2. A text editor, like [Sublime](https://www.sublimetext.com/3) or [Atom](https://atom.io/).
 3. A terminal application (Terminal on Mac and Linux or Cygwin on Windows).

-*To install any of the software, just type it in your browser ,you are good to go :smiley: :smiley:*
+*To install any of the software, just click any of the links ,you are good to go :smiley: :smiley:*

 ![image](https://user-images.githubusercontent.com/52751600/80293268-975e6980-874d-11ea-9dfa-bb871e25db2d.png)